 Manchester born Kevin Cummins has a reputation as one of the world's leading photographers.
 His iconic portraits of musicians include Joy Division, Liza Minnelli, Nick Cave, Patti Smith, Philip Glass, Oasis, and David Bowie.

-These images have appeared on magazine covers, in art galleries, featured in international films, and are included in the collections of The National Portrait Gallery and The V&A amongst others.
-Cummins captured key moments in the Manchester music scene and these images helped to define the cultural history of the city.
-They not only portrayed people and places but created a new way of looking at Manchester and remain embedded in the cultural memory of the north.
-Bedroom walls all over the world have been, and are, decorated with his work.
-Cummins has published nine critically acclaimed monographs to date.
-The most recent: Morrissey: Alone and Palely Loitering, was published by Octopus in October 2018.
+These images have appeared on magazine covers, in art galleries and international films, and are included in the collections of The National Portrait Gallery and The V&A, among other institutions.
+Cummins captured key moments in the Manchester music scene – images which helped define the cultural history of the city.
+They not only portrayed people and places but created a new way of looking at Manchester; they remain embedded in the cultural memory of the north.
+Bedroom walls all over the world are decorated with his work.
+Cummins has published eleven critically acclaimed monographs to date.
+The most recent among the twelve critically acclaimed monographs he has published are While We Were Getting High: Brit Pop and the ‘90s, Joy Division: Juvenes, and Telling Stories: Photographs of The Fall, which were all named as Rough Trade books of the year.
 He has lived in London since 1987 but retains strong links with his home city.